jcu-eresearch/matrix-helpers/web-framework/designs/README.md

 visual layout is striking, with large cover images and fonts used throughout, animations on home pages and cohesive branding across a site.

+### Technical info

+Many of the aspects of the layout rely on the JCU Web Framework, and thus in turn, Boostrap.

+Content Container Templates (CCTs) have been built to work on both landing pages and content pages and will automatically adjust themselves.
+For instance, on content pages, their layout is thinner and they add a white background, whereas on a landing page, the background is removed and they are wider.

 ### Configuration

 * Set `JCU.debug = true` in any area of SSJS on any page get debugging